CCCPUN/vc/content/_index.md

 ## Manuel Medrano
 Interested in video game and software development, everybody loves him.
 ## Nicolas Pardo
-Interest in algorithms and data structures, likes competitive programming, is in a team with Jherson "Tovarish" Medina.
+Interest in algorithms and data structures, likes competitive programming, is in a team with Jherson "Tovarisch" Medina.

 # Visual Computing Template